 Cognitive RPA Use Cases

-RPA, powered by cognitive abilities, allows businesses to deliver customers an engaging and interactive instant-messaging session.
+Effective RPA, powered by cognitive abilities, allows businesses to deliver an engaging and interactive instant-messaging session.
 It is almost as good as chatting with a human representative.
 Voice-enabled bots are used for telephonic conversations.
 Interactive voice response (IVR) is another notable example of RPA that improves customer experience.

-Automated email conversations, AI-based automated suggestions, notifications, triggers, etc. and other such examples are all part of cognitive RPA.
+Automated email conversations, AI-based automated suggestions, notifications, triggers, and other such examples are all part of cognitive RPA.

 With cognitive RPA, automated systems are empowered to understand customers’ intent, realize the unstructured data along with it, predict customers’ behaviour, and drive automated decision-making.
 Cognitive automation can also monitor the entire customer journey and engage with it more effectively.